Chicago Workers’ Compensation Lawyer

 Maximizing Compensation for Injured Workers in Illinois

-At Grazian & Volpe, our workers’ compensation attorneys have more than 75 years of collective experience helping injured employees recover emotionally, physically, and financially after workplace accidents in Chicago and surrounding cities like Cicero, Oak Lawn, and Berwyn take their toll.
+At Lloyd Miller Law, our workers’ compensation lawyers have more than 75 years of collective experience helping employees who were injured on the job recover emotionally, physically, and financially.
+Our law firm serves victims of workplace accidents in Chicago and surrounding cities like Cicero, Oak Lawn, and Berwyn.

 Find out what your work-related injury case may be worth.
-Call the work injury lawyers at Grazian & Volpe for a FREE consultation.
-773-838-8100.
+Call the work injury lawyers at Lloyd Miller Law for a FREE consultation.

 Most Illinois Employers Are Legally Obligated to Provide Workers’ Compensation Insurance

 Although the system was designed to be streamlined, workers’ compensation insurance companies frequently use loopholes and dishonest tactics to minimize, or even avoid paying work injury claims.
-As a result, injured workers are often left to shoulder the financial burdens their workplace accidents cause.
-In many cases, victims are forced to delay medical treatment for their injuries.
+As a result, workers who are injured on the job are often left to shoulder the financial burdens their workplace accidents cause.
+In many cases, victims are forced to delay medical treatment for their injuries or illnesses.
 They are unable to pay their bills.
 They may even struggle to put food on the table.
-Our work injury lawyers are here to put an end to the insurance company’s unscrupulous ways.
+The work injury lawyers at our law firm are here to put an end to the insurance company’s unscrupulous ways.

-How to File a Workers’ Compensation Claim in Illinois
+How to File a Claim for Workers’ Compensation Benefits in Illinois

 Taking the following steps can help ensure you receive appropriate compensation to cover your medical bills and lost wages after a workplace accident.

-- Report Your Injuries to Your Employer.
-The Illinois Workers’ Compensation Act requires you to report your injuries within 45 of the accident or exposure.
+The Illinois Workers’ Compensation Act requires you to report your workplace injuries or illnesses within 45 days of the accident or exposure.
 If you fail to notify your employer in time, you could be barred from recovering compensation for your medical bills and lost wages.

-- Get Evaluated by a Medical Professional.
-Getting evaluated by a healthcare professional as soon as possible after your accident is critical to your well-being and the success of your work injury claim.
-You should be seen by a doctor even if you think your injuries are not severe.
+Getting evaluated by a healthcare professional as soon as possible after you were injured on the job is critical to your well-being and the success of your work injury claim.
+You should be seen by a doctor, even if you think your injuries are not severe.
 Some workers with internal bleeding, concussions, or soft tissue injuries may not show symptoms for hours or even days after they were hurt.
-Additionally, your emergency room or doctor’s office visit can serve as evidence of your condition when you file your workers’ compensation claim.
+Additionally, your emergency room or doctor’s office visit can serve as evidence of your condition when you file a claim for workers’ compensation benefits.

-- Inform Your Medical Team About Your Workplace Injury.
-Make sure to tell your treating physician about the nature of your workplace injury.
-If you fail to tell your medical team that you were injured at work, correspondence and billing may not go through the proper channels.
+Make sure to tell your treating physician about the nature of your workplace injuries or illnesses.
+If you fail to tell your medical team that you were injured on the job, correspondence and billing may not go through the proper channels.

-- Document Your Work-Related Accident or Exposure.
 Take photos or videos of the accident scene and anything that could have contributed to your injury if you are able.
 If your injuries are severe, coworkers may be able to assist you in documenting your accident or exposure.
+This documentation can be used by our law firm to help prove your injury was work-related.
+It can also be used as evidence in third-party claims.

-- Make Sure the Work Injury Report is Filed by Your Employer.
 Your employer is required to file your work injury report with the Illinois Workers’ Compensation Commission (IWCC) in a timely manner.
-The report should contain your personal information, details of the accident, and info about the injuries you sustained.
+The report should contain your personal information, details of the accident, and info about the injuries or illnesses you sustained.

-- Contact the Best Work Injury Lawyer Near You.
-Our work injury lawyers will help ensure that you are appropriately compensated for your work-related injuries.
-Without legal help, wages may be miscalculated, medical expenses could be overlooked, or you could fall victim to the insurance company’s unscrupulous tactics.
+The work injury lawyers at our law firm will help ensure that you are appropriately compensated for your work-related injuries.
+Without the best work injury lawyer near you, wages may be miscalculated, medical expenses could be overlooked, third-party claims may go unnoticed, or you could fall victim to the insurance company’s unscrupulous tactics.

 Dangerous Jobs in Chicago and the Surrounding Cities

 Although anyone can get hurt on the job regardless of his or her profession, some jobs are more dangerous than others.
-If you work in the following industries, you may be at high risk of suffering a work-related injury or occupational illness.
+According to the Bureau of Labor Statistics, if you work in the following industries, you may be at high risk of suffering a work-related injury or occupational illness.

-- Manufacturing: People who work at manufacturing companies in Chicago, Cicero, Berwyn, or Oak Lawn may be subjected to dangerous work conditions.
-Risks include getting caught in machinery, getting hit by forklifts or falling objects, chemical exposures, and more.
+People who work at manufacturing companies in Chicago, Cicero, Berwyn, or Oak Lawn may be subjected to dangerous work conditions.
+Risks include getting caught in machinery, getting hit by forklifts or falling objects, chemical exposures, getting injured by a defective product or equipment, and more.

-- Transportation: Workers in the transportation industry are vulnerable to a wide range of workplace injuries that can be caused by traffic accidents, improper lifting or loading, and slips and falls.
+Workers in the transportation industry are vulnerable to a wide range of workplace injuries that can be caused by traffic accidents, a defective product, improper lifting or loading, and slips and falls

 Common Workplace Injuries in Illinois

-Thousands of workers suffer on-the-job injuries every day in Illinois.
-While most injuries are minor and allow employees to go on with their day, others are severe or even deadly.
-Some of the most common workplace injuries our workers’ compensation lawyers see include:
+While most injuries are minor and allow employees to go on with their day, others (nearly 60,000 annually) are severe or even deadly.
+According to the Bureau of Labor Statistics, some of the most common workplace injuries Illinois workers’ compensation lawyers see include:

 Workers who perform repetitive tasks are susceptible to repetitive stress injuries like carpal tunnel syndrome.